Zilin Wang

 CVPR, 2025

-paper / webpage / poster / code
+preprint / webpage / poster / code

 Ad-hoc categories are created dynamically to achieve specific tasks based on context at hand, such as things to sell at a garage sale.
 We introduce open ad-hoc categorization (OAK), a novel task requiring discovery of novel classes across diverse contexts, and tackle it by learning contextualized visual features with text guidance based on CLIP.